isawzz/speech-games-client/README.md

 4. press GoLive

-5. start in SI directory
+5. start in SIM directory

 S/settings contains a settings file settings.yaml that can be adapted to use the implemented games with different parameters. right now, just file editing in program (computer icon) works! (gear icon NOT IMPLEMENTED!)